kaunel85/ong-bylaws/bylaws.md

 6. Updated copies of these bylaws will be distributed annually to the Chapter Advisory Board Chairman, each Member of the Active Chapter, the Alumni Club President and the Province President before September 30th of each academic year.
 A copy of these bylaws will be included with the Phikeia manual upon pledging.

-7. The Chapter will adhere to the *FEA Statement of Position on Hazing and Pre-Initiation Activities*.
-The *FEA statement of Position on Hazing and Pre-initiation Activities* will be attached to these bylaws as Appendix A.
+7. The Chapter will adhere to the *[FEA Statement of Position on Hazing and Pre-Initiation Activities][]*.
+The *[FEA statement of Position on Hazing and Pre-initiation Activities][]* will be attached to these bylaws as Appendix A.

-8. The Chapter will adhere to the *Risk Management Policy of Phi Delta Theta*.
-The *Risk Management Policy of Phi Delta Theta* will be attached to these bylaws as Appendix B.
+8. The Chapter will adhere to the *[Risk Management Policies of Phi Delta Theta][]*.
+The *[Risk Management Policies of Phi Delta Theta][]* will be attached to these bylaws as Appendix B.

-9. Any individual found in violation of Sections 7 or 8 will be censured (see Section 103.1) by The Chapter and may result in outside authorities becoming involved.
+9. Any individual found in violation of Sections 7 or 8 will be censured (see Section 73) by The Chapter and may result in outside authorities becoming involved.
 Subsequent violations may be referred to an outside organization.

-10. Each Member of the Active Chapter and each person living in the Chapter House will adhere to the *Phi Delta Theta Alcohol Free Housing Policy*.
+10. Each Member of the Active Chapter and each person living in the Chapter House will adhere to the Phi Delta Theta's Alcohol Free Housing Policy.
 No alcohol or unlawful drugs shall be possessed, stored, administered or consumed on Ontario Gamma property.

 11. If a Member is found to possess or consume alcohol or any unlawful drug on Ontario Gamma property, the alcohol or drug is to be confiscated and promptly disposed of by the Vice-President, Warden, or if available a CAB member or Steel City Club representative.
 A Judiciary Committee meeting will be called automatically.
     1. For any offense, the Executive Committee may decide that extreme circumstances may have occurred.
-If such extreme circumstances exist, the Executive Committee may motion for an immediate membership review as prescribed by *The Code*.
+If such extreme circumstances exist, the Executive Committee may motion for an immediate membership review as prescribed by *[The Code][]*.

-12. All Active Members with a previous semester GPA below a 7, or cumulative GPA below 6, will be subject to the Scholarship Plan as defined by the Scholarship Chairman.
-The Scholarship Plan will be approved by the Executive Committee at the beginning of each academic year.
+12. All Active Members with a previous semester GPA below a 7, or cumulative GPA below 6, will be subject to the *[Scholarship Plan][]* as defined by the Scholarship Chairman.
+The *[Scholarship Plan][]* will be approved by the Executive Committee at the beginning of each academic year.
-    1. Should an Active Member fail to follow the Scholarship Plan, they will be called to appear before the Executive Committee and the Scholarship Chairman to explain their actions.
+    1. Should an Active Member fail to follow the *[Scholarship Plan][]*, they will be called to appear before the Executive Committee and the Scholarship Chairman to explain their actions.
 This meeting is focussed on getting the member on board with the program using positive means.
 The resolution of this meeting will be required to be minuted and made available to the Chapter.
-    2. The Scholarship Plan will be attached to these bylaws as Appendix C.
+    2. The [Scholarship Plan][] will be attached to these bylaws as Appendix C.

-13. Chapter operations should follow the Procedures.
-The Procedures may grant powers to officers or committees with the full force of these bylaws.
+13. Chapter operations should follow the [Procedures][].
+The [Procedures][] may grant powers to officers or committees with the full force of these bylaws.
 Members and Officers not following procedures may be pursued judicially or by other methods in the procedures.

-14. The Chapter shall interpret the use of “male” and “man” in Article 6, Section 12 of The Constitution of the Phi Delta Theta Fraternity to refer to the lived gender identity of potential members.
+14. The Chapter shall interpret the use of “male” and “man” in Article 6, Section 12 of [The Constitution of the Phi Delta Theta Fraternity][The Code] to refer to the lived gender identity of potential members.
 Beyond this interpretation, any proposal for membership shall be considered on the basis of the individual person.

 Article II: Meetings of the Active Chapter
 ------------------------------------------